-In the modern Middle Ages, I am Baron Dyfn ap Meurig y Pencerdd, the Seated Bard of Bryn Madoc.
+In the modern Middle Ages, I am Thegn Dyfn ap Meurig y Pencerdd, the Seated Bard of Bryn Madoc.
 I have had several mentors who have given me inspiration both in history and in poetry, but three in particular put me in the place I am now: chronicling the history of Bryn Madoc, and encouraging poetic endeavors of the populace thereof.

 I am man-at-arms to Baron Hywel, who helped me begin to find my niche in the SCA.
 It was with his help that I started to find traction with my Saxon bardic research.